By Steve & Tamami Laser

 Riding on a new platform, Hyundai says Kona has a strut front suspension and different rear setups for front- and four-wheel-drive versions.
 The former gets a torsion beam while the latter sports dual-arm multi-link.

 Hyundai plans to offer a suite of driver assist systems including Forward Collision Avoidance Assist, Lane Keeping Assist, High Beam Assist and Driver Attention Warning (maybe there should be an emergency supply of Kona coffee in the glovebox for long drives?).

 Hyundai has not yet released photos of the Kona’s interior, yet some of its available equipment includes “floating” style display screens up to 8-inches, Android Auto™ and Apple CarPlay®, 4G telematics, wireless charging and a Head-Up Display.

 While we live on the mainland, our hearts and minds are often filled with memories from Hawaiian vacations.
 Imagine being able to go to Kona every day.
 Instead of a five-hour airplane ride, we could make the journey to Kona in just a few steps to our carport.

 Hyundai says the Kona will go on sale in Korea later this month.
 Future launches are also planned for North America and Europe.

-News source and photos courtesy Hyundai Motor America and Hyundai Motor Company.
-Preliminary product features, specifications and launch dates are subject to change without notice by the automaker.
+News source and photos courtesy of Hyundai Motor America and Hyundai Motor Company.
+Product features and specifications are subject to change without notice.